AldebaraanMKII/HS1Randomizer/README.md

     Numpad 4 = Randomize face/body
     Numpad 5 = Random clothes/Accessories

+Json file

+    This can be edited to change the values used in generation even if the game is running (no need to restart).
+    New presets can be added.
+    See https://docs.unity3d.com/Manual/class-InputManager.html for a list of keys.
+    Use https://jsonlint.com/ to see if your json has correct syntax.

 Bugs

     Hairs sets from modded characters sometimes f*ck up the end result